Constitution of the German Confederation (1871)

 In all of those four texts, the political system remains the same.
 The changes relate mainly to the agreements with the South German states regarding their accession to the North German Confederation.
 For example the number of delegates to the Federal Council were adjusted.
 All this was executed in a rather messy way.
 Constitutional historian Ernst Rudolf Huber called the constitution of 1 January 1871 a 'Monstrum'.

 The constitution of 1 January 1871 was one step from the North German Confederation to the German Empire.
 Those steps did not create a new state but concerned the accession of the South German states.
 The North German Confederation was renamed, and some of its organs received a new title.
-The constitution of 1 January 1871 did have lasting significance in the German Empire despite of the new constitution of 16 April 1871: article 80 (not repeated in the constitution of 16 April) made many North German laws come into force also in the South.
+The constitution of 1 January 1871 did have lasting significance in the German Empire despite the new constitution of 16 April 1871: article 80 (not repeated in the constitution of 16 April) which made many North German laws come into force also in the South.